 We’ve had many customers ask “is voice control all it’s hyped up to be?”

 Our honest answer to this is admittedly, at first thought, it sounds a bit gimmicky.
-However, we have found the more we used Alexa, the more we loved it.
+However, we have found the more we used voice assistants, the more we loved it.

-It’s not only great to ask Alexa to start playing your favourite music using your voice, but it’s equally as good for world knowledge.
-You can use Alexa like you would Google and ask it literally anything for instant answers.
+It’s not only great to ask Alexa or Google Assistant to start playing your favourite music using your voice, but it’s equally as good for world knowledge.
+You can use Alexa or Google Assistant like you would Google and ask it literally anything for instant answers.

 More instructions can be found here: How to voice control your Sonos